rerrorctf/ret/README.md

 if a file called `writeup.md` already exists the command will abort there is a small window for a time-of-check/time-of-use race here - you have been warned!

-1. uses the `"ctftimeurl"` to insert a url at the top of the writeup
+1. uses the first url from `"ctftimeurls"` to insert a url at the top of the writeup
 2. imports all notes taken with the `notes` command into the description area
 3. creates a space for a python script and then imports the script created by `pwn` if it exists
 4. imports the flag captured with the `capture` command if it exists